QuarantineGemmini/chipyard/CS252_EE290_README.md

 -----------------------------------------------------------------------------
 Bugs
 =============================================================================
+- emulator.cc is broken but thats in rocket-chip, so doubt i'll get my patch upstreamed

 - run everything on PK, and get rid of "baremetal" in workload names, since they are really just tethered
   - if we really wanted baremetal (which we don't), then we should not use